-Now it’s time to create more folders which will be used when your application will be actually running.
-These folders are like logs, temp, webapps and work.
+Now it’s time to create more folders that will be used when your application will be actually running.
+These folders are logs, temp, webapps and work.
 Create them in both instance folders separately.

-e.g. Change the ports where tomcat will be running/debugging.
+For example, change the ports where Tomcat will be running/debugging.

 First server.xml file <connector port="8080" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="8443" /> <server port="8005" shutdown="SHUTDOWN"/> <connector port="8009" protocol="AJP/1.3" redirectPort="8443" /> <connector port="8100" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="8443" /> Second server.xml file <connector port="8081" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="8443" /> <server port="8006" shutdown="SHUTDOWN"/> <connector port="8010" protocol="AJP/1.3" redirectPort="8443" /> <connector port="8101" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="8443" />

-After doing above changes you should be able to launch multiple instances of same tomcat server in your machine.
-Please let me know if you are struck somewhere.
+After doing the above changes you should be able to launch multiple instances of the same tomcat server on your machine.
+Please let me know if you are stuck somewhere.

 Happy Learning !!